aimeele97/cyclistic_customer_behavior_analysis/README.md

 For scope of this project, I only created a single table in the cyclistic database for analysis.
 The table contains columns: `rides_id, riable_type, arted_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, member_casual`

-Total records are 5,906,269 records and 13 variables in previous year
+There are 5,906,269 records and 13 variables in the table.

 ![alt text](img/img1.png)